flyteorg/flyte/rsts/deployment/cluster_config/flytepropeller_config.rst

   ""

-file-path string
+file-path (string)
 --------------------------------------------------------------------------------

-**Description**: For file types, specify where the file should be located.
+For file types, specify where the file should be located.

 **Default Value**: